 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s) 2393.00 Site Formula Funds 1000-1999: Certificated Personnel Salaries Before school intervention
+Amount(s) Source(s) Site Formula Funds 1000-1999: Certificated Personnel Salaries Intervention